philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 }
 ```

-Most strategies for making private methods in JavaScript involve each new instance getting a copy of each private method.
-That works, but it's unnecessarily wasteful.
-Using a prototype object is far more efficient because it allows all instances to share the same function objects.

-It's worth noting that in some cases, a private method might need to call a public method.
-In order for that to work, the private methods object needs to have the constructor's prototype in its prototype chain as well.
-That will enable the `this` context within private methods to have access to both private and public methods.
-Here's how you'd do that:
+In some cases, a private method might need to call a public method.
+In order for that to work, the private methods object will need to have the public prototype in its protype chain.
+This can be easily achieved using `Object.create` when creating the private methods object.

 ```javascript
 var privateMethods = Object.create(SomeClass.prototype);